Tech Duel

 What is the real difference between Supabase and Firebase in 2026?

-Supabase gives you a real Postgres database with SQL, row-level security, and a $25/mo flat Pro plan.
-Firebase gives you a schema-free NoSQL document store with Google-scale infrastructure and pay-as-you-go billing at $0.12/GB for Firestore reads.
-The choice is relational versus document model, and predictable versus metered cost.
+Supabase gives you a real Postgres database with SQL, row-level security, and a $25/mo Pro plan with generous included quotas before metering starts.
+Firebase gives you a schema-free NoSQL document store with Google-scale infrastructure and pay-as-you-go billing charged per document read and write, not per GB.
+The choice is relational versus document model, and a larger included allowance versus a smaller free daily quota.
 After six months in production, the billing model difference almost always matters more than the database model.

 Which is cheaper for a startup: Supabase or Firebase?

 For early-stage startups with light traffic, both free tiers are genuinely free.
-Once you need production reliability, Supabase Pro at $25/mo is a hard ceiling.
-Firebase Blaze has no base charge, but read-heavy apps with real-time listeners can generate hundreds of dollars per month from Firestore read costs alone.
-If you cannot predict your read volume, Supabase's flat pricing is safer.
-If your app has very low and predictable traffic, Firebase Blaze can stay cheaper than $25/mo.
+Once you need production reliability, Supabase Pro's $25/mo includes 8 GB database, 100K MAU, and 100 GB storage before overage billing starts — a large included allowance, though not a hard ceiling.
+Firebase Blaze has no base charge, but read-heavy apps with real-time listeners can generate real costs from Firestore read operations alone.
+If you can't predict your usage, Supabase's larger included quota gives more room before metering kicks in.
+If your app has genuinely low and predictable traffic, Firebase Blaze can stay cheaper than $25/mo.

 Can I self-host Supabase instead of paying for the managed service?

 Yes.
-Supabase is Apache 2.0 licensed and provides an official Docker Compose setup for self-hosting.
-With 105,700 GitHub stars and active development pushed as recently as today, the self-hosted version is production-capable.
-You lose managed backups, automatic scaling, and support, but you own the infrastructure completely.
-Firebase cannot be self-hosted: it is a proprietary Google platform with no open-source equivalent.
+Supabase is Apache 2.0 licensed and provides an official Docker setup for self-hosting, with one of the larger followings on GitHub for an open-source project and active daily development.
+The self-hosted version is production-capable, though you lose managed backups, automatic scaling, and support, and you own the infrastructure completely.
+Firebase cannot be self-hosted: it's a proprietary Google platform with no open-source equivalent.

 Does the Supabase free tier pause projects?

 Yes.
 Supabase pauses free-tier projects after 7 days of inactivity, which means the first request after a pause can take 10 to 30 seconds to respond.
 This makes the free tier unsuitable for any app with real users, even low-traffic ones.
-Firebase's Spark free tier does not pause.
-If you are building a side project that gets irregular traffic, factor in the $25/mo Pro cost to avoid the pause behavior, or use Firebase.
+Firebase's Spark free tier does not pause, though its quotas are daily rather than monthly.
+If you're building a side project with irregular traffic, factor in the $25/mo Pro cost to avoid the pause behavior, or use Firebase.

 Which platform is better for a mobile app: Supabase or Firebase?